Delitefully/DiscordLists/README.md

 - **Total Member Count:** 25 million
 - **Server Categories:** 50 max
-- **Channels (total):** 500 max (includes voice, text, and categories)
+- **Channels:** 500 max (includes voice, text, and categories)
 - **Channels per Category:** 50 max
 - **Roles:** 250 max
 - **Unique Invite Codes:** 999 per server
 - **Audit Log Retention:** 45 days
-- **Followed Announcement Channels:** 10 per channel
+- **Webhooks per Channel:** 15 per channel (includes normal webhooks and followed channels)
 - **Offline Member List:**
-  - Hidden when server reaches 1,000+ members
+  - Hidden when the server reaches 1,000 members
-  - Reappears when server drops below 800 members
+  - Reappears when the server drops below 800 members
 - **Threads:**
-  - 1,000 members max in private/public threads
+  - 1,000 members max per private/public thread
   - 10 roles max mentioned in private threads
 - **Rate Limits:**
-  - No inherent message limits (except when slow mode enabled)
+  - No inherent message limits (except when slow mode is enabled)
   - No limit on raised hands in stage channels
   - 1 shared screen per stage (no camera limit)

 **Notes:**
-- All servers get 8MB file upload by default (increased to 50MB at Level 2, 100MB at Level 3)
+- All servers have a 10 MB file upload limit by default (increased to 50 MB at Level 2 and 100 MB at Level 3)
 - Stage channel viewer limits are the same across all tiers (10,000)
 - Video channel member limits remain at 25 for all tiers
-- The "Video Stage Seats" at Level 3 continue increasing by +30 for each boost beyond 14
+- The Video Stage Seat limit continues increasing after Level 3 at a rate of 30 per additional boost beyond the base 14